Eco-Latch Systems, LLC’s Box Latch™ Products Narrative

-A) By using smaller, reusable, compartmentalized boxes to hold parts closed with Box Latches™, the lean production team has eliminated extra touches of parts.
-At the same time, this new system facilitates easier loading of boxes filled with parts into the ever leaner assembly cells.
+A) Partitioned Boxes.
+By using smaller, reusable, partitioned boxes to hold parts closed with Box Latches™, the lean production team has eliminated extra touches of parts.
+At the same time, this new system facilitates easier loading of boxes filled with parts into the ever leaner assembly

-B) To further improve sustainability and the transport and flow of parts in Box Latch™ closed boxes, Michael’s team came up with an idea that replaces the plastic totes at the end of the right arrow in Figure 13 with custom produced boxes.
+B) Replacing Plastic Totes.
+To further improve sustainability and the transport and flow of parts in Box Latch™ closed boxes, Michael’s team came up with an idea that replaces the plastic totes at the end of the right arrow in Figure 13 with custom produced boxes.
 As seen in Figures 14-15, this innovative box has only two major and no minor flaps.
-The minor flaps on this rectangular box are cut off and placed under the compartment inserts.
-This adds strength to and fills the void in the middle of the bottom of the box so that the inserts lie flat across the entire surface.
+The minor flaps on this rectangular box are removed and placed under the center section of the inserts.
+This adds strength to and fills the void in the middle of the bottom of the box so that the partitions lie flat across the entire surface.
 This makes it simple to close the boxes with a Box Latch™, hold them open with yellow plastic clips purchased from Bee Packaging and replace the plastic totes with lightweight, re-usable boxes as shown in Figure 15.

 8. What number of Belimo’s products involve the use of the latches during production?

 The total volume of parts used and various products sold where Box Latches™ participate in time and material savings are in the tens of thousands per year.
 On the production side, Box Latches™ were tested first with one part to see if this closed system would work as desired.
 Because of the success of that test, Belimo is now using reusable boxes and Box Latches™ with five different parts produced by two different suppliers, i.e., Wisconsin Metal Parts in Waukesha, WI and Alton Manufacturing, Inc. in Rochester, NY.